pietervdvn/MapComplete/Docs/UserTests/2024-08-26 User Test Search.md

 > (In the popup for a different restaurant)
 > User wants to scroll down, but the opening hours picker intercepts the swipe event

-Failure: move OH-picker into separate popup
+ [x] Failure: move OH-picker into separate popup

 > User wants to remove selected OH

-Failure: trash bin is too small, maybe provide a 'clear all' button?
+ [x] Failure: trash bin is too small, maybe provide a 'clear all' button?

 ![](./2024-08-26%20Usertest-bold-question.png)

-Failure: don't show bold (fixed in b79835074fe5f954bd4b64ecdb713ca13503495e)
+ [x] Failure: don't show bold (fixed in b79835074fe5f954bd4b64ecdb713ca13503495e)

 > The user also taps the 'phone' icon, upon which the phone app opens with the phone number filled out
 > The phone number misses some numbers

-browser-specific-bug: phone links should not contain spaces in blink-based browsers, fixed in 4168ef01e333784f738fafa15d1eb7d7c4c527c7
+ [x] browser-specific-bug: phone links should not contain spaces in blink-based browsers, fixed in 4168ef01e333784f738fafa15d1eb7d7c4c527c7

 ## Using filters through the search menu

 > When instructed to search for filters, the user didn't realise that is possible through the search

-Failure: search results should show some example filters, cities, layers and other thematic maps when nothing has been shown before
+ [ ] Failure: search results should show some example filters, cities, layers and other thematic maps when nothing has been shown before
-Failure: default text should be changed and broadened and mention more then just 'locations'
+ [x] Failure: default text should be changed and broadened and mention more then just 'locations'

 > The user attempts to search, but often 'fat-fingers' and presses a shop behind the search bar, opening this

-Solution: on mobile, a 'no-touch' buffer should be added; Maybe even a top bar?  --> Fixed in feature/menu-drawer
+ [x] Solution: on mobile, a 'no-touch' buffer should be added; Maybe even a top bar?  --> Fixed in feature/menu-drawer
     Fixed by #2113

 > The user was tasked to search a 'vegetarian pizzeria'
 > User literally types "vegetarian pizza", but no filters pop up as the goal was to search for 'pizza' and "vegetarian" separately
 > Same for "vegetarisch frietkot"

-Failure: filter-search should be split on word
+ [x] Failure: filter-search should be split on word
     Fixed

 > Suggested filters shows up as "This is a pizzeria"

-Failure: Unclear text, to be changed
+ [ ] Failure: Unclear text, to be changed
-Unclear that this is a filter that can be added: subheadings are needed
+ [x] Unclear that this is a filter that can be added: subheadings are needed

 > User clears the filter, MC hangs as it is re-rendering all items

-Failure: show a loading icon
+ [x] Failure: show a loading icon - Fixed
-    Fixed

 ## Switching theme

 > The user types 'WC' and doesn't find anything

-Failure:  only 'toilet' is known, fixed in cdc1e05499ffc41d093503ccd24defa347eea50e
+ [x] Failure:  only 'toilet' is known, fixed in cdc1e05499ffc41d093503ccd24defa347eea50e

 > The user sees the 'WC'-theme button, but after a second, it is replaced by other search results

-Reorder this, so that slow-loading and fast-loading search queries don't overlap
+ [x] Reorder this, so that slow-loading and fast-loading search queries don't overlap
     Fixed by having separate titles

 > The user sees 'no results found', which gets replaced by results a few ms later

-Have a 'loading-indicator'
+ [x] Have a 'loading-indicator'

 > User switches to 'toilets' theme